-The practice of fast-track processing of cases from certain countries of origin which do not fall within the scope of the "safe countries of origin" list and the accelerated procedure was not observed in 2020.
+majority of fast track processing deals with cases from applicants originating from so called safe countries of origin.
 This is due to the fact that the list of safe countries of origin has been extended to countries such as Algeria, Tunisia, Morocco, Georgia and Ghana (see Safe Country of Origin).

 1. Indicators: Regular Procedure: Personal Interview Is a personal interview of the asylum seeker in most cases conducted in practice in the regular procedure?
-Yes No ❖ If so, are interpreters available in practice, for interviews? ☑ Yes ☐ No 2.
+Yes \sum No ❖ If so, are interpreters available in practice, for interviews? ☑ Yes ☐ No 2.
 In the regular procedure, is the interview conducted by the authority responsible for taking the decision?
-3. Are interviews conducted through video conferencing? ☐ Frequently ☐ Rarely ☒ Never 4.
+63 Yes \square No 3.
+Are interviews conducted through video conferencing? \Box Frequently \Box Rarely \boxtimes Never 4.
 Can the asylum seeker request the interviewer and the interpreter to be of a specific gender?
-Yes No ❖ If so, is this applied in practice, for interviews? ☐ Yes ☐ No
+Yes No 64 ❖ If so, is this applied in practice, for interviews? ☐ Yes ☐ No